dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 ['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.`

 ## Project Description:
- The `dynamic pattern library` document lives directly in the core Application (__API__) and details all elements, styles and coded modules of a site or application.
+ The `dynamic pattern library` document lives directly in the core Application (__API__) and details all elements, styles and coded modules of a site or application. - `Style guide driven design` help:
+- __Document the visual language styles and patterns__ (header styles, color pallettes)
+- __keep designers and developers in sync__,
+- the entire team to __organize and distill changes in complex interfaces__.

 ## **Table of Contents**
 - [Living Style Guide Project](#project)